rikaklassen/channel-content/resources/COVID.md

 ## License and Copyright
 [![Creative Commons Public Domain CC0](https://licensebuttons.net/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 This repository and all files, documents, and source code contained in this repository, to the exant possible under law, is available under the [Creative Commons Zero 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0/) license.
 Effectively, this project is public domain.
 Note that some illustrations and photographs are not public domain, and those can be found in [`COPYRIGHT.md`](./COPYRIGHT.md).
+[^1]: Not an endorsement of Substack, which the platform has problems with fascists and transphobia.
+Please use the archived link to boycott.

 Last updated February 16, 2024 (22:28:15 UTC).